SMJSGaming/GDIntercept/about.md

 Some minor request manipulation features have been re-enabled.
 This version also adds Geode and API support.
 This means that in the future GDIntercept will also be useable for other mods.
 Check [the wiki](https://github.com/SMJSGaming/GDIntercept/wiki) for more details.

+## ALPHA.4

+This version significantly improves the performance of the mod and removes as much RAM usage as possible.
+The exposed API path has also been fixed.

 ## Credits

 - [RobTop](user:71) - Some UI tips, providing source code and help with determining the sensitive data keys.